jplck/serverless-iot/README.md

 az apim create -g $RG_NAME -l $RG_LOC --sku-name Consumption --publisher-email $APIM_PUBLISHER_EMAIL --publisher-name $APIM_PUBLISHER_ORG --name $APIM_NAME
 ```

+## Create Azure Front Door
-4. The next step creates your Azure Front Door environment.
-If you are doing that from the portal you can use the Front Door designer to setup your routing.
+Here we create your Azure Front Door environment.
+If you are doing that from the portal you can use the Front Door designer to setup your backends and routing.
 For this demo you need a routing for both the API Management and the GenericDashboard on you blob storage (hosted as static website).

 * After you have created the Front Door resource in your resource group, go to the Front Door designer.
   * You should see that the Frontends/domain panel should already contain an entry.
 The backend pools and routing rules need to be filled in the upcoming steps.